aurelilia/gamelin/README.md

 quite accurate, enough to make most commercial games run perfectly.
 The emulator itself still does not have many comfort features like fast-forward or save states though.

+##### Missing console features
+- Some MBC3 controllers have a built-in RTC for keeping track of time; Gamelin implements it, but in a very simple format incompatible with other emulators that has a high chance of not working with most games (it was tested with Pokemon Crystal and successfully kept time after turning the game off for 8 minutes - needs more testing).

 ##### Desktop Version
 - Reset and ROM changing support
 - Basic save states (save/load entire console state at any point)